luiswirth/bsc-thesis/src/introduction.typ

 to constitute an *admissible geometric variational crime* @holst:gvc.

-The prototypical second-order elliptic operator in FEEC is the *Hodge-Laplace operator* @frankel:diffgeo, a generalization of the standard Laplace-Beltrami operator.
+The prototypical second-order elliptic operator in FEEC is the *Hodge-Laplace operator* @douglas:feec-book, a generalization of the standard Laplace-Beltrami operator.
 Central to its analysis is *Hodge theory* @frankel:diffgeo, which provides the crucial link between this elliptic operator, the topology of the manifold via cohomology, and its kernel (the space of *harmonic forms*).
 Our implementation is